openstack/ceilometer/doc/source/architecture.rst

    :align: center
    :alt: data access model

-   This is a representation of how to access data stored by ceilometer
+   This is a representation of how to access data stored by Ceilometer

 The :ref:`list of currently built in meters <measurements>` is available in the developer documentation,